We support biodiversity and the protection of life within our open spaces.

-Arun District Council supports biodiversity and the protection of life within its open spaces.
-In line with the UK Biodiversity Action Plan, the council published its own plan in 2000.
-Through this plan, Arun District Council undertakes:
+In line with the UK Biodiversity Action Plan, we published our own plan in 2000.
+Through this plan, we committed to:

 - neither to cause nor to contribute to, through action or inaction, the extinction of any native living species in our district

-- nor to destroy nor cause a net loss of area of any irreplaceable natural habitat.
+- not destroy nor cause a net loss of area of any irreplaceable natural habitat

 - the populations of native species in the district